mozilla/protocol/docs/03-contributing/03-css-guide.md

 ### Comments

 Use `//` for comments in Sass instead of `/* */`, including multi-line comment blocks.
 Our configuration is set to strip `//` comments when the CSS is compiled and minified, but will allow `/* */` comments to pass through.
-There's usually no need to include developer comments in minified CSS sent to browsers, so it just adds extra bytes.
+There’s usually no need to include developer comments in minified CSS sent to browsers, so it just adds extra bytes.

 An exception is special comments to override linting rules, which require the `/* */` formatting.